ivanisidrowu/palumu/README.md

 ## Contribution
 Contributions are always welcome.
 If you have any ideas or suggestions, you can contact me or create a github issue.

+## TODOs
+- [ ] Allow sharing floating views across activities.
+- [ ] ScalablePageFrame supports taking fragments as the content of upper and lower view.

 ## Sample videos and images
 I do not own the videos and images.
 I use these videos and images from http://www.sample-videos.com/